samuelprince7/NumPy/README.md

 NUMPY FINAL PROJECT, Mean Normalization and Data Separation:

 Mean Normalization & Data Separation with NumPy
-● coded in NumPy to preform mean normalization on a data set, so that all values became distributed evenly around zero, guaranteeing the average of all elements is close to zero.
+● coded in Python & NumPy to preform mean normalization on a data set, so that all values became distributed evenly around zero, guaranteeing the average of all elements is close to zero.
 ● preformed Data Separation on the data using NumPy's np.random.permutation().
 ● created 3 datasets (Training 60%, Validation 20%, Test 20%) so that machine learning operations can be preformed.